Erik-EEI/otp-ticket-service/docs/systemDocumentations/SystemDocumentationMain.md

 # Main System Documentation

-This document serves as the parent document providing an overview and navigation to the system documentation for different functionalities.
+Welcome to the parent document of the system documentation for different functionalities.

 ## Table of Contents